RoyceDavison/balancer/README.md

 # balancer
 This is a simple budget tracking app.
+To access [**it**](https://balancer-roycez.herokuapp.com/).

 The app includes the following features:
 1. Authentification: login with google email & logout
 2. Add & remove & edit an expense(all expenses are stored in firebase)
 3. Search for an expense